wp-plugins/google-news-editors-picks-news-feeds/readme.txt

 * Google Hates Spammers: Ping Webmaster Tools when news sitemap and RSS news feeds are updated with smart ping technology
 * Get A Clue: Expanded Google News Publisher Help Forum Resources menu, including feed validator, Associate YouTube, etc.
 * Easy Integration: Easy submission for XML News Sitemap and Editors’ Picks RSS feeds to Google Webmaster Tools

+= WordPress Google News Plugin 2.0 Release Announcement: =
+*Ability to add Subtitles without theme coding.
+*Schema In-Depth Article Markup
+*Schema Organization Markup
+*Social Network Knowledge Graph
+*Schema Itemprop tags and other features prioritized by Google on the Google News platform.
+*Changed "Exclude" articles from Google News Editors' Picks feeds to "Include" articles.
+*Added WP admin top menu bar for convenient access to multiple features.

+= Add On =
+* Post to Article Label conversion

+What is the Post to Article Label conversion add-on?
+WordPress is tailored to blogs even after all these years.
+News organizations publish "Articles," not "Posts."
+Schema relies on "Article" markup, not "Post" markup.
+So, we should, too.
+The conversion will change the label on the WP dashboard and output to Article(s), without destroying past projects.

+And there's more...

 Upgrade to the [WordPress Google News Plugin](http://www.googlenewsplugin.com) or view plugin site to learn about consolidating your publisher options into one, lightweight server-load saving plugin.